nurullahkilic/use-video-previewer/README.md

 ## Installation

-To use the custom React hook package in your project, you can install it via npm or yarn:
+To use the `use-video-previewer` package in your project, you can install it via npm or yarn:

 ```bash
 npm install use-video-previewer